-The short is in the public domain and can be viewed here, and while only a time-edited version was included in a documentary on the Looney Tunes Golden Collection Vol. 1, the uncut version has made its way onto the Little Caesar DVD, as well as the Thunderbean DVD collection "Attack of the '30s Characters".
+The short is in the public domain and can be viewed here, and while only a time-edited version was included on Cartoon Network's special ToonHeads: The Lost Cartoons (which can also be found as a special feature on the first volume of The Looney Tunes Golden Collection DVD set), the full, uncut version has made its way onto the Little Caesar DVD, as well as the Thunderbean DVD collection "Attack of the '30s Characters".

 This short provides examples of:

 - Alcohol Hic: Given how much booze is consumed in this short, this is a given.

 - Animated Music Video: One of the earlier examples.